matoy/check_selenium_docker_maven/README.md

 # Overview #
 Synthetic website monitoring with Selenium and Docker.

-check_selenium_docker is a Nagios based plugin that spins up a Docker container, executes the test and, once the test is finished and the result has been reported back to the monitoring solution, removes the Docker container.
+check_selenium_maven_docker is a Nagios based plugin that spins up a Docker container, executes the test and, once the test is finished and the result has been reported back to the monitoring solution, removes the Docker container.

 ### Highlights ###